jackrankin/chess_engine/README.md

 # chess_engine
-c++ engine that uses hyperbola quintessence for move generation and a minimax algorithm for move selection
+c++ engine that uses hyperbola quintessence for move generation and minimax for move selection

 RUNNING THE PROGRAM: